awsdocs/aws-lambda-developer-guide/doc_source/runtimes-custom.md

 ├── function.sh
 ```

-If there's a file named `bootstrap` in your deployment package, Lambda executes that file\.
+If there's a file named `bootstrap` in your deployment package, Lambda runs that file\.
 If not, Lambda looks for a runtime in the function's layers\.
 If the bootstrap file isn't found or isn't executable, your function returns an error upon invocation\.

 ## Building a custom runtime<a name="runtimes-custom-build"></a>

 A custom runtime's entry point is an executable file named `bootstrap`\.
 The bootstrap file can be the runtime, or it can invoke another file that creates the runtime\.
-The following example uses a bundled version of Node\.js to execute a JavaScript runtime in a separate file named `runtime.js`\.
+The following example uses a bundled version of Node\.js to run a JavaScript runtime in a separate file named `runtime.js`\.

 **Example bootstrap**